mozman/ezdxf/docs/source/addons/text2path.rst

 .. versionadded:: 0.16

-Tools to convert text strings and text based DXF entities into outer- and inner linear paths as :class:`~ezdxf.render.path.Path` objects.
+Tools to convert text strings and text based DXF entities into outer- and inner linear paths as :class:`~ezdxf.path.Path` objects.
 These tools depend on the optional `matplotlib`_ package.

 Text Alignments